JB3991/JB3991/README.md

 🌱 I’m currently learning Swift! <br />
 🤔 I’m looking for help, with everything.<br />
-💬 Any Feedback would be greatly appreciated.<br />
+💬 You miss 100% of the shots you don't take – Wayne Gretzky – Michael Scott<br />
-⚡ You miss 100% of the shots you don't take – Wayne Gretzky – Michael Scott
+🥅 2021 goal: Try and secure my iOS role
 <!--
 **JB3991/JB3991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.